 - What Is Radiology?

 - Role of a Radiologist

 - How to Become a Radiologist in India

 - The Outlook of a Radiologist in India

 - Teaching Methodology of TAU

 Do you want to get specialized in radiology?
-Are you wondering how to become a radiologist in India?
+Are you wondering how to become a radiologist?
 Here is a way to find a better solution to achieve what you aspire!

 What Is Radiology?

 Radiology is one of those fields that revolutionized medicine for good.
 Radiology is also known as diagnostic imaging, which is essentially a series of different tests namely CT (Computerized Tomography) and MRI (Magnetic Resonance Imaging) scans, X-ray, Ultrasound, and PET (Positron Emission Tomography) scans that image the patient’s internal organs for doctors to diagnose them for ailments.
 It has become a go-to procedure for patients to identify ailments in a quick, safe, cheap, and efficient manner.